RetGal/Dayon/README.md

 Also, improvements of the existing translations and documentation are very welcome!
 As my knowledge of Chinese is far below zero - and my knowledge of Russian or Turkish just fractions better..

-Further testing, especially on macOS would also be highly appreciated.
+Further testing, especially on macOS with silicon (M series) would also be greatly appreciated.